rethinkdb/docs/api/javascript/manipulating-tables/set_write_hook.md

 # Description #

 Sets the write hook on a table or overwrites it if one already exists.
-The write hook function has . `oldVal` and `newVal` can also be `null`.

-The `function` can be an anonymous function with the signature `(context: object, oldVal : object, newVal : object) -> object` or a binary representation obtained from the `function` field of [getWriteHook](/api/javascript/get_write_hook).
+The `function` can be an anonymous function with the signature `(context: object, oldVal: object, newVal: object) -> object` or a binary representation obtained from the `function` field of [getWriteHook](/api/javascript/get_write_hook).
 The function must be deterministic, and so cannot use a subquery or the `r.js` command.

 The first argument, `context` is a ReQL object containing the following properties: